imsd/RyanYip/Unity/Internet of Things/InternetOfThingsProposal.md

 # Internet of things Proposal

-A program designed to read the most recently updated 10 or 20 shows on crunchyroll, read their titles and write a funny output in unity.
-The output would be a physical object in the unity environment and a text output that the user can scroll or swap through that appears as a text box that is attatched to the camera.
+A unity program that would draw names from two different websites and place them in a unity environment.
+The names would be of all 800+ pokemon by name.
+The program would search for one of the 800+ names from two different websites and place them in the unity environment.
+The user would then be able to select a moveset from a list of available moves and battle a computer controlled opponent.
+The move list would consist of moves that are available to the pokemon in the base games.
+The user would select from this list while a computer selects from it's own.